 In addition to a Master of Arts in Economics, a master's degree from the Tokyo Institute of Technology is awarded.

-The Graduate School of Economics at Keio University and the Graduate School of Decision Science and Technology at Tokyo Institute of Technology offer a joint degree program for students interested in both areas of study.
+The Graduate School of Economics at Keio University and the Graduate School of Decision Science and Technology at Tokyo Institute of Technology offer a Dual Degree Program for students interested in both areas of study.
 This program enables students to earn two master's degrees (a Master of Arts in Economics offered by Keio University and a Master of Science, Master of Engineering, or Master of Philosophy offered by Tokyo Institute of Technology) in three years.

-- Joint degree program: A program that enables students to earn multiple degrees within a certain period of time.
+- Dual Degree Program: A program that enables students to earn multiple degrees within a certain period of time.
 One degree is awarded in a certain field of study and another degree is subsequently awarded in a different field of study within a certain period of time.

 - The "first program" and "second program" refer to the order in which students have enrolled in master's degrees programs.

-Applicants are required to apply for the entrance examination for the joint degree program for the second program when they are in their second year of the first program, after taking the required courses for students in the joint degree program.
+Applicants are required to apply for the entrance examination for the Dual Degree Program for the second program when they are in their second year of the first program, after taking the required courses for students in the Dual Degree Program.
 A recommendation letter written by the dean of the first program must be submitted to the second program.
 If an applicant passes the entrance examination, specific credits earned in the second program in will be approved.
 A specified number of credits taken in the first program can be also transferred as credits toward completion of the second program.
 After being admitted to the second program, students can pursue a master's degree in the second program in accordance with its degree requirements.

 - Degree requirements for each program

-The following requirements for the award of a master’s degree apply to students who participate in the joint degree program.
+The following requirements for the award of a master’s degree apply to students who participate in the Dual Degree Program.

 Graduate School of Economics, Keio University